rpasquini/econometrics_book/README.md

 ## 1. Dashboards deployment

 * Once dashboards are ready for production, they should be added to simulations/launcher.py .
 This python file automatically deploys the dashboards to specified ports.
-So from the root call:
+So from the simulations folder call:
-``python simulations/launcher.py``
+``python launcher.py``

 ## 2. Book deployment

 * In development mode just look for the book in html form in book/_build
-* You can build your own development version of the book calling (from the root)
+* Alternatively, you can build your own development version of the book calling (from the root)

 ``jupyter--book build book``